 I know, it’s so easy to get bogged down in this kind of stuff.
 Because you want it all to be perfect.

 News flash: It’s never going to be perfect.

 So stop wasting time on things that aren’t truly vital to your blog and business growth.

 4. Grow your blog and business in the gaps.

 Trying to grow your blog and business is a marathon but it’s the shorter sprints that can sometimes yield results.

 Think about your day.
 Where can you find small blocks of time to work on your blog or business?

-During soccer season, I brainstorm blog post ideas or email freelance clients while my kids practice.
-I use the two hours they’re at our monthly homeschool art class to draft new posts.
+During my son’s soccer and basketball seasons, I brainstorm blog post ideas or email freelance clients while he practices.
+I use the two hours he and my daughter are at our monthly homeschool art class to draft new posts.

 - Pinning a few of my posts to Pinterest